PerchunPak/python-template/CONTRIBUTING.md

 All contributions, all code, all comments, all commits and everything else **must** be in English.

+## Commit naming style

+Every commit must have **one** small change.
+We also use the [Tim Pope commit message template](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) for commits' messages.

+If you worry about clean `git log` - just don't.
+We use squash strategy for merging PRs.

 ## `make test`

 This "magic" command collects almost all of our CI.
 If you're on Windows, try [Chocolatey](https://chocolatey.org) to